Tips & tricks

 You should take a modern second generation antihistamine as directed by your doctor.
 This is because, unlike first generation antihistamines, it does not make you drowsy.

 Avoid strenuous exercise on the day of the injection.

 Note that for some children who get urticaria when they have an infection, it is not the infection itself that causes urticaria, but the medicines that are given to fight it.
 To what extent fever syrups also play a role as a trigger here is not yet known, but should not be ruled out.

 It is not possible to predict how urticaria will behave during pregnancy: Urticaria can either worsen or – probably more often – improve or stop.
 Whatever happens, urticaria does not have any repercussions for the child and will not be transmitted to the child.
 Tell the doctor looking after you about your urticaria and clarify early what medicines you can take during your pregnancy.
 If possible, you should generally avoid taking medication in the first three months of pregnancy in particular.
 However, should this be necessary, you don’t have to go without medication.

 The most effective way of getting rid of itching is to stop wheals from appearing.
 If there are no triggers that can be avoided, or if avoiding triggers does not lead to freedom from symptoms, prophylactic therapy with antihistamines and, if necessary, an additional dose of omalizumab should be given.

 You should avoid stress and certain painkillers known as nonsteroidal anti-inflammatory drugs.
-These include the headache remedy acetylsalicylic acid (ASA, e. g. in Aspirin®) and Ibuprofen and Diclofenac.
+These include the headache remedy acetylsalicylic acid (ASA, e. g. in Aspirin®), Ibuprofen, Diclofenac and Novalminsulfon/Novalgin.
 These painkillers should be replaced by safer, pain-relieving, anti-inflammatory and fever-reducing medicines such as Paracetamol.